kleinercubs/ImgFact/README.md

 ## Download

 Here we provide a release version of ImgFact.
-The dataset can be accessed by [GoogleDrive](https://drive.google.com/drive/folders/17MWnf1hQFuOLJ-8iIe0w7Culhy2DJBzE?usp=sharing).
+The full dataset including all the images and the corresponding triplets can be accessed by [GoogleDrive](https://drive.google.com/drive/folders/17MWnf1hQFuOLJ-8iIe0w7Culhy2DJBzE?usp=sharing).

 The triplets to path map file is [triplet_path_mapping.json](https://github.com/kleinercubs/ImgFact/blob/main/triplet_path_mapping.json).

 ## ImgFact API

  Here we provide a easy-to-use API to enable easy access of ImgFact data.
+Before using the ImgFact api, you should download both the dataset and the `triplet_path_mapping.json` into one directory.
 You can use the api to explore ImgFact by:

 ```python
 >>> from imgfact_api import ImgFactDataset